TrueLayer/truelayer-php/README.md

 ### ValidationException

-Thrown if the data you provide to the SDK or the API response data is invalid.
+Thrown if the data you provide to the client library or the API response data is invalid.

 ```php
 \TrueLayer\Exceptions\ValidationException